iainfm/splatt/README.md

 Wait for it to initialise

-Aim at the target and shoot the required number of calibration shots
+Aim at the target and shoot a suitable number of calibration shots

 Aim away from the light source while reloading / re-cocking to avoid spurious shot detections

-After the calibration shots have been completed the calibration offset and scaling of movement will be applied.
+After the calibration shots have been completed press enter to start shooting mode - the calibration offset and scaling of movement will be applied.

 Continue to shoot as required.